 The library offers instruction sessions to the university at large, with a primary emphasis on teaching students how to use our resources for their assignments.
 We provide an instructional module and activity for the University's LINK 101 course to help students become familiar with library resources and the research process early in the academic career.
 The library works with the first-year English program to introduce incoming first-year students to the library and our services, and we provide instruction to many other courses within the majors, ranging from lower-level to advanced, upper-level research courses.
 We tailor our instruction sessions to meet the specific demands of each class by working with the instructor to determine what the session should include.
 We often demonstrate how to use our databases, online catalog, and web guides to seek information on specific topics.
 We also provide instruction related to finding credible information on the Internet, citations, borrowing materials from other institutions, and other information-seeking skills.
 Courses within the majors are typically taught by the area's library liaison.

 Our Library Instruction lab in the Jackson Library primarily serves as a space for librarians to provide Lander students instruction in using library resources for their classes and for building information literacy skills.
 The room is designed to provide each student with a computer to allow them to follow the lesson.

-The lab is located on the Main Floor of the Jackson Library in Room 243 and contains 28 computers and a SMARTBoard.
-If you would like to book the lab for a bibliographic instruction session, please contact the coordinator of our program.
-The room can also be booked for one-time use for supplemental classroom instruction; however, library bibliographic instruction sessions have priority over other requests.
-If you’d like to schedule more than 2 consecutive sessions please contact firstname.lastname@example.org; an application form may be required.
+The lab is located on the Main Floor of the Jackson Library in Room 243 and has 30 available computers and a SMARTBoard.
+We can accommodate larger class sizes by coming to your classroom.
+The room can also be booked for one-time use for supplemental classroom instruction; however, library information literacy instruction sessions have priority over other requests.

-Students use the lab for general computing when it is not in use for bibliographic instructions sessions.
+Students use the lab for general computing when it is not in use for information literacy instruction sessions.